dushyant60/Video_Avatar/README.md

 3. **Configure Environment Variables:**

-   Create a `.env` file in the root of your project and add the following environment variables:
+   Create a `.env` file in the root directory and add the following:

    ```plaintext
    REACT_APP_COG_SVC_REGION=your-region